Find out more about the steps involved in our handling of complaints made to the Ombudsman and the Commissioner

 We aim to acknowledge receipt of a complaint within three working days.

 When we receive a complaint, we first consider whether we can look into the issue being raised.
-Our office assists with complaints about how the Australian Health Practitioner Regulation Agency (Ahpra) and the National Boards regulate Australia’s registered health professions.
+Our office assists with complaints about how the Australian Health Practitioner Regulation Agency (Ahpra), the National Boards and accreditation organisations, including specialist medical colleges, regulate Australia’s registered health professions.
 Find out more about complaints we assist with.

 We may suggest that a complaint could be better addressed by another organisation and provide the complainant with the contact details of that organisation.
 Find out more about other health complaints.